This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of a colonoscopy?

 Your child may have bleeding or pain after the scope or growths are removed.
-He may have a slow heartbeat, decreased blood pressure, or increased sweating.
-He may have cramping, nausea, or vomiting after the procedure.
-The scope may make a hole in his colon.
-He may need surgery to repair the hole.
+He or she may have a slow heartbeat, decreased blood pressure, or increased sweating.
+He or she may have cramping, nausea, or vomiting after the procedure.
+The scope may make a hole in your child's colon.
+He or she may need surgery to repair the hole.

 How can I care for my child after a colonoscopy?

 - Limit your child's activity to prevent bleeding.
-Have your child lie on the couch or rest quietly until the day after his procedure.
-Your child can take short walks to the bathroom or around the house to help pass gas.
-He should not play sports or do vigorous activity after his procedure.
-Ask your healthcare provider when your child can return to his normal activities.
+Have your child lie on the couch or rest quietly until the day after the procedure.
+He or she should not play sports or do vigorous activity after the procedure.
+Ask your healthcare provider when your child can return to normal activities.

 - Relieve your child's gas and discomfort.
-Have your child lie on his right side.
-He may need to take short walks to help move the gas out.
-Give your child small meals until his bloating has improved.
+Have your child lie on his or her right side.
+Your child may need to take short walks to help move the gas out.
+Give your child small meals until the bloating improves.
 Start with clear liquids such as juice.
-If he does okay with clear liquids, start giving him his usual foods.
+If your child does okay with clear liquids, start giving his or her usual foods.
 Ask your child's healthcare provider if your child needs to be on a special diet.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.